jeremiahflaga/jeremiahflaga.github.io-OLD/_drafts/2017-12-15-con-yet-pro-of-going-public.md

 [Another appetizer for the upcoming big music question](https://greghowlett.com/blog/music-philosophy/appetizer.aspx?affid=5114) by Greg Howlett
 - This is one of Greg's articles (among others) that changed my view on "music standards".
-(I had a very strict standard before :blush:)
+(I have a very strict standard before :blush:)